vi2k6/Anti-Service-Messages-Bot/README.md

 ### Delete-Service-Messages-Bot
 This Bot Help You To Delete Service Messages In Groups or Channels automatically.

+### Features:
+- Deletes all service messages.
+- Simple To Use.

 ### How to deploy
 Easy Ways : **Heroku**